A deep dive into how Kubernetes makes GPUs accessible to containers, from bare metal to CUDA applications

 The Critical Driver Compatibility Requirement

 Key Point: The libcuda.so driver library version must match the host kernel driver version.
-This is why we mount the driver library from the host rather than packaging it in the container image.
+That is why its preferred to mount the driver library from the host rather than packaging it in the container image.

 Example compatibility matrix: